pv(1) — Linux manual page

 -0, --null

-Count lines as terminated with a zero byte instead of with
+Count lines as terminated with a null byte instead of with

 -i SEC, --interval SEC

-update every second.
-Note that this can be a decimal such
+every second.
+The value of SEC can be a decimal such as

 -m SEC, --average-rate-window SEC